Matte vs Glossy Photos: Which Paper is Best for Your Photo Prints?

 When Would You Use a Matte Photo Finish?

 Matte prints are perfect for photos in which you want to achieve a contemporary art look for your imagery.

 The matte paper surface of the print results in less contrast as less light reflects from the paper.

-Professional photographers opt for matte papers for their fine artworks to control the way the photo appears in different lighting conditions.
+Professional photographers opt for matte photo printing for their fine artworks to control the way the photo appears in different lighting conditions.
 Also, if you want to frame your photos behind glass, photos printed on matte papers work best.

 If you place a print with a glossy surface under glass, both the shiny surface of the print and the glass will reflect light.
 This can seriously detract from the experience of viewing your photos – especially if there’s a lot of natural light.
 This is a strong point in favor of matte in the glossy vs matte photos debate.